L0veHeather/strix/README.md

 - **Infrastructure Awareness**: Analyzes `Dockerfile`, `docker-compose.yml`, and `.env` to map internal networks and services.
 - **Deep Logic Assessment**: Correlates infrastructure findings with code analysis and dynamic testing.
 - **Full-Chain Exploitation**: Chains vulnerabilities across layers (e.g., using an SSRF in code to access an internal Redis service discovered in docker-compose).
+- **IAST-like Container Analysis**: With `--deploy`, Strix auto-starts your target and reads container logs to observe runtime behavior during attacks.

 ### 🧠 Agentic Intelligence
 - **Adaptive Planning**: Calculates a **Target Complexity Index (TCI)** to tailor the scan strategy (e.g., "Quick Scan" vs. "Deep Dive").